The Pros and Cons of Tracking in Schools

 The Disadvantages of Tracking

 Though tracking systems have many potential benefits, there are also some drawbacks to consider.
 For example, it is not uncommon for tracking systems to encourage a sort of segregation within the school system.
 It has been found that many low-track classes are comprised of minority and low-income students while the upper tracks tend to be dominated by students who come from higher socioeconomic standing.
 During the 1980s, Jeannie Oaks brought to light a theory that many low-income and minority students were placed in lower tracks even when it wasn’t a reflection of their academic abilities.
-She addressed the issue of “industrial schooling”, suggesting that upper class students received more educational opportunities while lower income students were funneled into vocational programs and given limited educational opportunities.
+She addressed the issue of “industrial schooling”, suggesting that upper-class students received more educational opportunities while lower-income students were funneled into vocational programs and given limited educational opportunities.

-Another potential disadvantage of the tracking system is that by dividing students into group by their academic ability, the educational system may cause those students to self-label themselves as inferior to upper track students.
+Another potential disadvantage of the tracking system is that by dividing students into a group by their academic ability, the educational system may cause those students to self-label themselves as inferior to upper track students.
 This leads to a sort of self-fulfilling prophesy as the students experience lower self-esteem due to this separation which, in turn, can lead to reduced academic performance.
 There is also the fact that many students who enter ability groups or tracking systems end up staying there throughout the course of their academic career – their abilities are not always reevaluated between grades to determine whether a change needs to be made.
 Some detractors from the tracking system also suggest that teachers of low achieving students have lower expectations of their students and they do not provide the challenge and the drive needed to push those students to improve themselves.

 Additional Factors to Consider